 Recently, we had an educator asking on our Facebook group for the best way to store copper tape.
 It lead us to thinking all about the storage woes teachers face in this maker madness era!
 So today we are sharing our favorite tips for storing Makey Makey and beyond!

 First off, we are looking into a longterm and robust solution for classroom storage of Makey Makey, but we've seen some great teacher hacks!
 Here are some of our favorite.

-Colleen (Our curriculum, community, and content director) stores everything in these Iris photo storage boxes.
+Colleen (Our Head of Content and Curriculum) stores everything in these Iris photo storage boxes.
 A lot of times you can find this particular size with a larger box that will contain each individual box.
 This way you can store the Makey Makey, USB cable, and alligator clips all in their own container.
 At the end of class, just share via your document camera what needs to be in the box.